Using and Porting the GNU Compiler Collection (GCC)

 Assert that compilation takes place in a hosted environment.
 This implies

-'.
+`-fbuiltin'.
 A hosted environment is one in which the

-entire standard library is available, and in which main
+entire standard library is available, and in which main has a return

-.
+type of int.
 Examples are nearly everything except a kernel.

-This is equivalent to `-fno-freestanding
+This is equivalent to `-fno-freestanding'.

 -ffreestanding